AIoT-Infrastructure/pythermal/README.md

 ### Native Runtime

-The library uses a native binary (`run_thermal_recorder`) that runs as a separate process and writes thermal data to shared memory (`/dev/shm/yuyv240_shm`).
+The library uses a native binary (`pythermal-recorder`) that runs as a separate process and writes thermal data to shared memory (`/dev/shm/yuyv240_shm`).
 The Python library communicates with this process via shared memory for efficient zero-copy data access.

 ### Bundled Files

-The package includes the following native files under `thermalsense/_native/armLinux/`:
+The package includes the following native files under `pythermal/_native/armLinux/`:

 ```
-thermalsense/_native/armLinux/
+pythermal/_native/armLinux/
-├── run_thermal_recorder      # Main thermal recorder executable
+├── pythermal-recorder      # Main thermal recorder executable
 ├── libHCUSBSDK.so            # Hikvision USB SDK library
 ├── libhpr.so                 # Hikvision processing library
 ├── libusb-1.0.so*            # USB library dependencies